Elysia-simp/Pride-Shader/README.md

-Any and all error reports should be made in Issues or you can contact me in Discord: Chi#4089
+Any and all error reports should be made in Issues or you can contact me in Discord: cbtdwg

 Though do consider reading the usage again before making the report and accidentally sending an honest mistake rather than an actual error report